STATEMENT AND BIO

 Paz moved to New York, opening a studio in 2015 and exhibiting in a number of group and solo shows in galleries in the city, as well as continuing to show internationally.
 Her work is held in public and private collections in the US and Europe.

-In 2020 she moved to live next door to the Plum Village Zen monastery of Thich Nhat Hanh, where she works from her studio, converted from an old winery.
+In 2020 she moved to live next door to the Plum Village Zen monastery of Thich Nhat Hanh in the South of France, where she works from her studio, converted from an old winery.

 .